 Understanding Night Sweats in Weed Withdrawal

 Take a moment to congratulate yourself for quitting weed!
 It’s challenging, but absolutely worth the struggle.
 Your life will be much more positive without marijuana slowing you down, even if the withdrawal process has some annoying side effects like nightsweats.
-In this article, we will explore the causes, duration, and management techniques for night sweats during weed withdrawal.
+In this article, we will explore the causes, duration, and management techniques for night sweats during weed withdrawal, as well as resources like Relay, the #1 group-based recovery program, that can help you stay strong during this frustrating process.

 What Causes Night Sweats in Weed Withdrawal?